mathigon/textbooks/content/circles-and-pi/content.md

 ## The Circle Theorems

+__[CC] Identify and describe relationships among inscribed angles, radii, and chords.
+Include the relationship between central, inscribed, and circumscribed angles; inscribed angles on a diameter are right angles; the radius of a circle is perpendicular to the tangent where the radius intersects the circle.__

 An inscribed angle is an angle with its vertex is the circle and its sides contain chords.
 The intercepted arc is the arc that is on the interior of the